Jacki Cammidge is a participant in the Amazon Services LLC

 They were easy to attach - just a couple of holes drilled in the side of the lumber, and bob's your uncle, a funky and rustic candelabra, ready to light your porch.

-It fits perfectly on a railing or beside the door.
+It fits perfectly on a railing or beside the door, ready to add a glow and ambience.